 Excessive unexcused and unprotected absenteeism will not be tolerated.
 Regular attendance is an essential function of every employee's job.
-Each situation of excessive absenteeism or tardiness shall be evaluated on a case-by-case basis.
-However, even one unexcused absence, unless for a legally protected reason, may be considered excessive, depending upon the circumstances.
-Excessive absenteeism or tardiness can result in disciplinary action up to and including termination.
-Legally protected absences will not be considered for purposes of discipline.
+Each situation of excessive absence is a legally protected reason, may be considered excessive, depending upon the circumstances.
+Excessive absence is absence absence will not be considered for purposes of discipline.